nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

 trainer.save_model("finetuned-roberta-diffusion")
 ```

-Currently we have 10 diffusion steps, so we randomly sample a percentage $p$ out of `mask_probs` (1.0, 0.9, 0.9, ..., 0.1) and mask that percent of the tokens each batch.
+Currently, we have 10 diffusion steps, so we randomly sample a percentage $p$ out of `mask_probs` (1.0, 0.9, 0.9, ..., 0.1) and mask that percent of the tokens in each batch.
 The custom `diffusion_collator` function ([see code here](https://github.com/nathan-barry/RoBERTaDiffusion/blob/main/finetune.py#L77)) samples one mask-probability `p` from `mask_probs` per batch and sets each token to `<MASK>` with `p` probability.

 To be able to condition the generation on a "prompt", we currently never mask the first 16 tokens.
 That means that during training, each step will always have the first 16 tokens as context for generation.